Service level agreements

 All outsourcing contracts should contain an exit clause.
 You should ideally agree your exit strategy during the formation of the outsourcing contract.
 A clearly defined exit strategy should help you to avoid difficulties if the relationship with your provider turns sour.

 SLAs are complex documents.
-It may be worthwhile getting advice from a service management consultant or a commercial lawyer.
-See how to choose and work with a solicitor.
+If in doubt, seek advice from a service management consultant or a commercial lawyer.